brycedrennan/imaginAIry/README.md

 ```

-# Requirements
+## Requirements
+- ~10 gb space for models to download

-- Computer with CUDA supported graphics card. ~10 gb video ram
+- A decent computer with either a CUDA supported graphics card or M1 processor.
-OR
-- Apple M1 computer

-# Improvements from CompVis
+## Improvements from CompVis
  - img2img actually does # of steps you specify
  - performance optimizations
- -

-# Models Used
+## Models Used
  - CLIP - https://openai.com/blog/clip/
  - LDM - Latent Diffusion
  - Stable Diffusion